 Are vaccines causing autism?
 Read on to learn more about discussions related to the most controversial topics including the MMR vaccine and other immunizations suspected of adverse effects.
 Currently, there are an overwhelming number of parents right now that are scared to vaccinate their children.
 Despite recent studies stating they do not cause this disorder, why do so many parents remain skeptical to believe this information?

-I think a valid point, also brought up by Dr Sears on an episode of Dr Oz, is that the majority of evidence to disprove this theory is funded by the pharmaceutical companies that make millions (or probably even billions) of dollars off the vaccine industry.
+I think a valid point, also brought up by Dr Sears on an episode of Dr Oz, is that the majority of evidence to disprove this theory is funded by the pharmaceutical companies that make millions (or probably even billions) of dollars off the vaccination industry.
 Those not funded by pharmaceutical companies seem to be financed with federal funds, which in my own personal opinion are just as likely to “influence” the results of a study.

 It doesn’t help that in 2010 CDC vaccine safety researchers were investigated for fraud due to falsifying documents and emails showing attempts to cherry pick facts about their safety.
-Could you imagine what would happen if a study actually did prove a link between immunizations and autism?
+Could you imagine what would happen if a study actually did prove a link between immunizations and autistic disorder?
 The chaos and lawsuits would probably result in a situation the government does not want to deal with, especially since most states mandate by law that children be vaccinated.